5 CRM Supply Chain and Distribution Channel Management Strategies

 As a manufacturer, your company needs to capture their employees’ conversations across all your interaction channels including online chat, phone calls, in-person meetings and emails.
 In addition, manufacturers need to ensure the prospects, distributors, and suppliers who interact with your business across all channels and over time receive consistent information.
 Get your supplier or channel partner-facing finance, customer service, procurement, and sales teams are all on the same page.
 You earn credibility and trust by delivering consistent messaging to your suppliers and distributors on matters like pricing, payment terms, and contractual obligations.

 Most of us can recall an experience with calls, text chats, or email conversations with different representatives of the same company where each conversation told a different story.
-Modern CRM solutions can ensure conversations across all platforms are captured, enabling each of your representatives with greater visibility into a distributor’s recent and historical interactions with your company.
+Modern CRM and supply chain solutions can ensure conversations across all platforms are captured, enabling each of your representatives with greater visibility into a distributor’s recent and historical interactions with your company.
 They can help sellers see what wholesalers have purchased historically for their clients.
 Buyers can identify which suppliers have been flexible and accommodating on rush orders like new product launches.

 Late payments are common in the B2B marketplace; high transaction values and sales cycles last long and involve many conversations.
-CRM platforms can help buyers and sellers find strategies and approaches that work as well as obstacles that derail experiences for those on either side of the negotiating table.
+CRM supply chain platforms can help buyers and sellers find strategies and approaches that work as well as obstacles that derail experiences for those on either side of the negotiating table.

 2. Integration with Document-Centric Business Processes and Workflows